-- Step concentration increase (δ): Ratio of target species concentration in solution after and before one binding, adsorption, filtration, or reaction step. - Recovery efficiency (η): Mass percent of ammonia, P, or critical metal recovered from a waste stream. - Recovery steps (n): Number of steps required to obtain a market-valuable product for one species from the starting waste stream (e.g., number of adsorption-desorption cycles, number of passes through a membrane, number of reaction chambers).
+- concentration ratio) through a membrane, or ratio of reaction rate constants of two species. - Step concentration increase ( $\delta$ ): Ratio of target species concentration in solution after and before one binding, adsorption, filtration, or reaction step. - Recovery efficiency (η): Mass percent of ammonia, P, or critical metal recovered from a waste stream. - Recovery steps (n): Number of steps required to obtain a market-valuable product for one species from the starting waste stream (e.g., number of adsorption-desorption cycles, number of passes through a membrane, number of reaction chambers).